Frequently Asked Questions – FWA

 • Supervisor’s ability to manage the employee effectively

-• On-campus presence and staffing needs
+• On-site presence and staffing needs

 Why was my FWA request denied?

+We start with an expectation that all staff employees will be on site full-time during the week.
 Supervisors consider multiple factors when reviewing requests for flexible work.
 Some factors include but are not limited to the type and purpose of the position, required on-site engagement, employee performance, and whether the proposed location or schedule is suitable for meeting the goals of the college, school, or unit.
 This list is not exhaustive, but representative of common reasons why a request may be denied.

 • The proposed remote location is not suitable for remote work (i.e., not data-security capable, not a distraction-free workplace, etc.)